Sacramento Motorcycle Accident Lawyer

 Who is Responsible for a Motorcycle Defect?

 Every motorcyclist has the right to expect that manufacturers will follow the highest standards when building motorcycles.
-When motorcycle accidents are caused by a manufacturer’s defect, the motorcycle manufacturer may be responsible for injuries caused by such a defect, under the law of product liability.
+When motorcycle collisions are caused by a manufacturer’s defect, the motorcycle manufacturer may be responsible for injuries caused by such a defect, under the law of product liability.
 Talk to our Sacramento motorcycle accident attorneys if you suffered injuries from a defective product.

 Free Consultations With Our Accident Lawyers

-The motorcycle accident attorneys at Eric Ratinoff Law have a proven track record for success in injury cases across the state of California.
+The motorcycle accident attorneys at Eric Ratinoff Law Corp have a proven track record for success in injury cases across the state of California.
 For a free and confidential case evaluation, fill out and submit a form on our Contact Us page or call us locally at (916) 970-9100.

 California Motorcycle Riders’ Resources